 “Yes, I would be all for the amendment.
 It gives Gardaí a little bit more power to deal with Road Traffic offences.
 You see, things won’t be turned upside down by introducing it.
 It can be viewed as ‘According to The Road Traffic Acts from 1961 to 2016, Gardaí can/may summons the owner of a vehicle for allowing another to drive said vehicle in A Public Place , (1) without having on it a current tax disc in force; (2) without a policy of insurance in force covering the permitted driver to drive the vehicle’

 Now… Having said that, Gardaí can always use their discretion, or commonsense, on whether or not to summons an owner to Court.

 This was mostly done after a law was passed that stopped provisional drivers from driving alone.
 Depending on the situation in which a driver was stopped in a public place, this section of law could be used either to caution the driver or summons them to court.
 Factors, like if everything else was in order and a genuine reason for such driving was given, would always be taken into account, as well as the attitude test.

 I personally used this law on only three occasions, once because the driver, little pup, failed the attitude test, Twice because the provisional driver was involved in a traffic accident..
-As part of the accident investigation, this summons would have to be used, then let the Judge decide whether to prosecute or take it into account.
+According to the merced car accidentlawyer, as part of the accident investigation, this summons would have to be used, then let the Judge decide whether to prosecute or take it into account.